-I was talking to a woman who wants to physically plug a piece of hardware into the software via a cable and thinks that she is talking to an idiot.
+I was talking to a woman who wants to physically plug a piece of hardware into the software via a cable and thought that she is talking to an idiot.

 The sooner I end this conversation, the better the chance of avoiding violence, I thought and sighed.